Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Prior Work

 Sanders et al. conducted the largest investigation of digitally-mediated sex work in the UK in a 2016 mixed methods study~\cite{sanders2018internet}.
 Their work focused on how in-person sex work was increasingly being mediated by technology or platforms rather than personal management~\cite{cunningham2018behind}.
 They also investigated sex worker and client usage of internet fora for various purposes, and law enforcement attitudes towards digitally mediated sex work~\cite{campbell2018technology}.
 In-person sex workers use the internet to advertise for clients, communicate with them and colleagues, screen out bad clients and in some cases collect deposits or payment.
 Digital advertising helped sex workers have more control over their work but new kinds of abuse were also tech-facilitated~\cite{sanders2016our}.

-More recently, scholars have further explored how in-person sex workers advertise online, strategise for their digital and physical safety, and are discriminated against by digital platforms~\cite{mcdonald2021s,barwulor2021disadvantaged,blunt2020erased,blunt2020posting,blunt2021automating}.
-Relatedly, Cowen and Colosi propose that digital sex work platforms be encouraged for safety reason, through a theoretical "transaction cost framework" analysis.
-Additional work has explored how sex workers and sex work organizations use technology for social justice and provision of services~\cite{strohmayer2017technologies}, how technology can support sex workers' safety (e.g., through the creation of Bad Client Lists of known violent clients)~\cite{strohmayer2019technologies}, and how sex workers provide virtual peer support and mutual aid to each other via online forums~\cite{barakat2021community, van2018good}.
-Kuhar and Pajnik analyse how different kinds of male sex workers in post-soviet Slovenia use or don't use the internet for advertising~\cite{kuhar2019negotiating}.
-Finally, Rand~\cite{rand2019challenging} examines digitally-mediated sex work through a labour perspective and concludes that it constitutes ``sexual entrepreneurship'' and is noticeably absent from the literature on digital platforms.
+More recent prior work has further explored how in-person sex workers advertise online, strategise for their digital and physical safety, and are discriminated against by digital platforms~\cite{mcdonald2021s,barwulor2021disadvantaged,blunt2020erased,blunt2020posting,blunt2021automating,kuhar2019negotiating}.
+Additional literature has explored how sex workers and sex work organizations use technology for social justice and provision of services~\cite{strohmayer2017technologies}, how technology can support sex workers' safety (e.g., through the creation of Bad Client Lists of known violent clients)~\cite{strohmayer2019technologies}, and how sex workers provide virtual peer support and mutual aid to each other via online forums~\cite{barakat2021community, van2018good}.
+Finally, Cowen and Colosi propose that digital sex work platforms be encouraged for safety reasons, through a theoretical "transaction cost framework" analysis~\cite{cowen2020sex}, while Rand~\cite{rand2019challenging} examines digitally-mediated sex work through a labour perspective and concludes that it constitutes ``sexual entrepreneurship'' and is noticeably absent from the literature on digital platforms.
 Our work takes a step toward addressing this gap.